zovoilis-lab/Flye/docs/INSTALL.md

 Availability
 ------------

 Flye is available for Linux and MacOS platforms.
-Windows support is not guaranteed.

 Requirements